meow-d/meow-d.github.io/_posts/2024-09-26-My ultimate beginner's guide to noita.md

 treat Noita as a hardcore survival game, as healing is extremely rare. try to take no damage. you will not succeed, but it'll train you to be as careful as possible.

+you'll develop some game sense as you play. e.g. try to have the high ground, it gives you the upper hand.

 here's a tip applicable to every roguelite: remember to utilize all the resources you have. when you die, ask "was I really completely helpless?"
 - test out spells that you think are trash, cause they might actually be good.
 - use that bottle of invisiblum that's been sitting around in your inventory.